gruns/blagoblag/content/blog/2014/jul/4/your-python-has-evolved.rst

 to subject myself to them constantly.
 If startup performance is too slow, you know for damned sure I'll get pissed off and try to fix it.

+I'm only one day into this, but thus far: I've found one bug in Mercurial's ``setup.py``, and lots of my random scripts run faster.
 But this shouldn't be just me!
-I'm only one day into this, but thus far: I've found one bug in Mercurial's ``setup.py``, and lots of my random scripts run faster.
-In today's revolution spirit, I want to encourage you too to cast off the shackles of slow Python, and embrace the possibility of performance without compromises!
+In today's revolutionary spirit, I want to encourage you too to cast off the shackles of slow Python, and embrace the possibility of performance without compromises!

 If you run into any issues at all: packages that won't install, things that are too slow, or take too much memory.
 You can email me personally.
 I'm committed